AdamCodd/ImageDuplicateChecker/README.md

 # ImageDuplicateChecker

 A simple Python application with a GUI (PyQt5) for finding and managing duplicate images in a specified folder I've adapted it from a script that I use to deduplicate image datasets.

-This program uses [perceptual hashing](https://en.wikipedia.org/wiki/Perceptual_hashing) that allows to compare and match images that are similar, but not identical (i.e cropped, resized images).
+This program uses [perceptual hashing](https://en.wikipedia.org/wiki/Perceptual_hashing) (including dHash, color hash, and edge hash) to compare and match images that are similar but not identical (e.g., grayscale or resized images).

 ## Features

 - Select a folder to scan for duplicate images.
 - Support for various image formats including JPEG, PNG, GIF, BMP, TIFF, WebP, ICO, PPM, TGA
 - Support for common RAW image formats (RAW, ARW, CR2, NEF, ORF, RW2, DNG)
+- Support basic transformations (flip horizontally/vertically, exif transpose, rotation 90°/180°/270°)
 - Adjust hash size for controlling sensitivity of duplicate detection
 - Display duplicate images in groups
 - Remove selected duplicate images